AvinashSethu/tma-user/README.md

 ## Overview

-The Masters Academy is built to provide a flexible, scalable, and user-friendly LMS that streamlines educational management and enhances the learning experience.
-The project is designed with a focus on performance, ease of use, and adaptability, making it ideal for institutions seeking a white-labeled solution.
+The Masters Academy is built using modern web technologies to provide an intuitive, scalable, and high-performance learning platform.
+It allows administrators to manage courses, schedule exams, upload resources, and customize the experience through white-labeling.
+This project is developed by **Incrix Techlutions**.

 ---

 ## Features

 - **User & Admin Dashboards:**
-  Custom dashboards for both administrators and learners for seamless interaction.
+  Custom dashboards for both administrators and learners, offering real-time data and seamless navigation.

 - **Course Management:**
-  Create, update, and manage courses with support for multimedia content.
+  Create, update, and organize courses with support for multimedia content and interactive lessons.

 - **Exam & Practice Tests:**
-  Integrated tools for exam scheduling, practice tests, and performance tracking.
+  Integrated exam scheduling and practice test modules with detailed performance analytics.

 - **Resource Library:**
-  Efficiently upload, manage, and distribute learning resources using AWS S3.
+  Efficiently manage and distribute learning resources with AWS S3 storage.

-- **Optimized Data Model:**
-  Leverages AWS DynamoDB single-table design for high performance and scalability.

 - **Responsive & White-Label Design:**
-  Mobile-friendly UI with customizable branding options.
+  Mobile-friendly UI and customizable branding to meet different institution needs.

 - **Drag & Drop Interface:**
-  Intuitive drag and drop support for reordering lessons and content.
+  Intuitive drag and drop functionality for reordering lessons and organizing content.

 ---